Skip to main content

 • Your order may not be filled if the market price doesn't reach the price you entered (if your order expires, you won't be charged any brokerage fees)

-With Hatch, you're only allowed to have one pending sell order for each share you own (i.e if you own 1 Apple share, you can only have one pending order to sell that 1 Apple share).
+🚨 Important: You're only allowed to have one pending sell order for each share you own (i.e. if you own 1 Apple share, you can only have one pending order to sell that 1 Apple share).

 Did this answer your question?